Venus: Planetary protection

 Due to the harsh surface environment of Venus, Venus has been under the planetary protection category two, the second lowest.
 This gives it only a remote chance that spacecraft-borne interplanetary contamination could compromise investigations.

-However with findings of potential biosignatures this categorization for at least some atmospheric layers has been called into question, but since these layers have not been identified as sufficiently conductive to live, adjusting the categorization has not been recommended.
+However, with findings of potential biosignatures this categorization for at least some atmospheric layers has been called into question, but since these layers have not been identified as sufficiently conducive to life, adjusting the categorization has not been recommended.

-Habitability for humans

-While the surface of Venus is very inhospitable to humans, conditions at altitudes of 50 km above the surface have been identified to be not only hospitable for indigenous but also for human life, more so than anywhere else in the Solar System other than Earth.
-Conditions, from atmospheric pressure, gravity, and temperature to radiation, but except chemical, are all very much like conditions on Earth at surface level.
-Because of this prospect, floating habitats for humans at such altitudes have been suggested for humans going to Venus.

 In culture

 Venus is among the most prominent features in the night sky, and has been treated as particularly important in mythology, astrology and fiction across many different cultures.

 The eight-pointed star is a symbol used in some cultures to represent Venus, sometimes combined into a star and crescent arrangement.
 Here, the eight pointed star is the Star of Ishtar, the Babylonian Venus goddess, alongside the solar disk of her brother Shamash and the crescent moon of their father Sin on a boundary stone of Meli-Shipak II, dating to the 12th century BC.

 Several hymns praise Inanna in her role as the goddess of the planet Venus.
 Theology professor Jeffrey Cooley has argued that, in many myths, Inanna's movements may correspond with the movements of the planet Venus in the sky.
 The discontinuous movements of Venus relate to both mythology as well as Inanna's dual nature.
 In Inanna's Descent to the Underworld, unlike any other deity, Inanna is able to descend into the netherworld and return to the heavens.
 The planet Venus appears to make a similar descent, setting in the West and then rising again in the East.
 An introductory hymn describes Inanna leaving the heavens and heading for Kur, what could be presumed to be, the mountains, replicating the rising and setting of Inanna to the West.
 In Inanna and Shukaletuda and Inanna's Descent into the Underworld appear to parallel the motion of the planet Venus.
 In Inanna and Shukaletuda, Shukaletuda is described as scanning the heavens in search of Inanna, possibly searching the eastern and western horizons.
 In the same myth, while searching for her attacker, Inanna herself makes several movements that correspond with the movements of Venus in the sky.